 There are many potential reasons for an upset stomach, and treatments vary depending on the underlying cause, whether it occurs as an infection, a side effect, or for another reason.
 A variety of foods can settle an upset stomach and help you feel better faster.

 Here are the 12 best foods for an upset stomach.

 It is a common natural remedy for morning sickness, a type of nausea and vomiting that can occur during pregnancy.

-Ginger can even be used as a natural remedy for motion sickness.
+Some people even use ginger as a natural remedy for motion sickness.
 It can help reduce the intensity of nausea symptoms and the speed of recovery time, but more research is needed (